venkataravuri/247.ai-assignment/README.md

 ### Solution Architecture

-Generative AI has great capacity to solve the challenges of contact centers, both improving customer experience and increasing efficiency among human agents.
-The solution takes advantage of Gen AI technology to improve contact center opertions with AI-enabled virtual assistants.
-The solution embraces AI to augment the work of call center agents throuugh “task orchestration” to make contact center work more efficient.
+AI has become more ubiquitous in every software product including contact centers.
+As AI technology continues to develop, more and more contact centers are using AI to improve customer service.
+Unlike previous rule-based ML models, Generative AI has great capacity to solve the challenges of contact centers, both improving customer experience and increasing efficiency among human agents.

+The proposed solution takes advantage of Gen AI technology to improve contact center opertions through AI-enabled virtual assistants.
+The solution embraces LLM powered AI agents to augment the work of call center agents throuugh “task orchestration” to make contact center work more efficient.

-The AI maintains control of the conversation, without having to transfer the interaction to a live agent, and the customer is able to complete their task with self-service without even being aware of the AI-agent collaboration happening.
+The LLM powered agents can control of the customer conversation, without having to transfer the interaction to a live agent, and the customer is able to complete their task with self-service without even being aware of the AI-agent collaboration happening.

-Unlike previous ML models, Gen AI models has capability to maintain context throughout an interaction.

-LLM powered autonomous agents can scour through your previous human-agent transcript knowledge bases.

-AI powered autonomous Agents can instantly be brought up to speed by accessing full historic interaction transcript
+Below diagram depicts critical subsystems and components in the solution,

 <img src="images/solution.jpg" width="100%" height="100%" alt="Solution Architecture" />

 Click here to modify [Miro](https://miro.com/app/board/uXjVMrUCYIg=/?share_link_id=799154363440) diagram.

+Generative AI LLM models has capability to maintain context throughout an interaction.
+LLM powered autonomous agents can scour through your previous human-agent transcript knowledge bases.
+AI powered autonomous Agents can instantly be brought up to speed by accessing full historic interaction transcript.

+The solution includes below architectural significant components

+processes,

+Training Corpus

+Past customer & human-agent conversation voice segments Past customer & human-agent transcript knowledge bases

+Model Fine-tuning

+Model Evaluation & Live Experimentation

 <img src="images/index.jpg" width="20%" height="20%" alt="Text Index" />